detekt/detekt/README.md

 - complexity    - has rules to detect _LongMethod, LongParameterList, LargeClass, ComplexMethod ..._ smells
 - code-smell    - other rules which can be classified as code smells but do not fit into the complexity category
-- style         - detects wildcast imports and naming violations
+- style         - detects wildcard imports and naming violations
 - comments      - has rules to detect missing KDoc over public members and unnecessary KDoc over private members
 - exceptions    - too general exceptions are used in throw and catch statements like RuntimeException, Error or Throwable
 - empty         - finds empty block statements